 People usually think of working at height as only being a risk when working above ground.
 But you don’t necessarily need to be up high for a fall to occur.
 Falls from the ground to a level below, even ones inside an existing structure are equally high risk, especially in areas which are not designed for human occupancy and maybe have ingress/egress limitations.
 As such, the definition of what is, or isn’t, a confined space is not so clear cut.

 Confined space environments come in a variety of guises including vats, tanks, pits, pipes, chimneys, silos, sewers, shafts, wells, pressure vessels, trenches and tunnels.

-The Regulations define a confined space as an enclosed or partially enclosed space that:
+The WHS Regulations define a confined space as an enclosed or partially enclosed space that: